 Out of the box, the default PostgreSQL configuration is not tuned for any particular workload.
 Default values are set to ensure that PostgreSQL runs everywhere, with the least resources it can consume and so that it doesn’t cause any vulnerabilities.
 It has default settings for all of the database parameters.
 It is primarily the […]Read more

 For optimum performance, a PostgreSQL database depends on the operating system parameters being defined correctly.
 Poorly configured OS kernel parameters can cause degradation in database server performance.
 Therefore, it is imperative that these parameters are configured according to the database server and its workload.
-In this post, we will discuss some important kernel parameters that […]Read more
+In this post, we will discuss some important Linux kernel […]Read more

 Percona has a long tradition of performance investigation and benchmarking.
 Peter Zaitsev, CEO and Vadim Tkachenko, CTO, led their crew into a series of experiments with MySQL in this space.
 The discussion that always follows on the results achieved is well known and praised even by the PostgreSQL community.
 So when Avi joined the […]Read more